y-toyomasu/LogCutter/README.md

 #

 # What's This
-LogCutter divides the log file in which multiple show commands of Cisco equipment are executed for each show command.
+LogCutter divides the log file in which multiple show commands of Cisco (or Cisco like ) equipment are executed for each show command.

 # How to use
 ## Windows